aescoda/CTU-Spark-Commands/README.md

 ![New Heroku App](docs/images/newapp.JPG)

 + Select Your App name and save it for later use.
-Also reffered as Dyno Name on this text.
+Also referred as Dyno Name on this text.
 + Runtime selection choose Europe
 + You will also need to set this *environmental variables*: